DDMAL/jSymbolic2/README.md

 jSymbolic includes an easy-to-use graphical user interface, and may also be used via the command line.
 It also has an API facilitating programmatic use.
-The software can be used either with its excellent general-purpose default settings, or advanced users can use it under a variety of settings (saved in a special configuration settings file).
+The software can be used either with its excellent general-purpose default settings, or advanced users can use it under a variety of settings (which can also be saved in a special configuration settings file).

 Extracted features can be saved in a variety of formats, including ACE XML 1.1, Weka ARFF and basic CSV text.
-The Weka ARFF and CSV files are optional , but the ACE XML files are always generated, and consist of two file types: a Feature Values file that holds the extracted numerical feature values, and a Feature Definitions file that specifies explicative metadata about the extracted feature types.
+The Weka ARFF and CSV files are optional, but the ACE XML files are always generated, and consist of two file types: a Feature Values file that holds the extracted numerical feature values, and a Feature Definitions file that specifies explicative metadata about the extracted feature types.
 Some feature values each consist of single values,